Privacy Notice for Candidates

 - Information about criminal convictions and offences.

-We collect information about applicants from the following sources:
+We collect information about candidates from the following sources:

-- Recruitment agencies, from which we collect the following categories of information: information that you have provided in your curriculum vitae, covering letter, application form or any further information you have provided to the relevant recruitment agency and which is included in the application provided to us by them, including name, title, address, telephone number, personal email address, date of birth, gender, employment history and/or qualifications;
+- Recruitment agencies, from which we collect the following categories of information: information that you have provided in your CV, covering letter, application form or any further information you have provided to the relevant recruitment agency and which is included in the application provided to us by them, including your full name, title, address, telephone number, personal email address, date of birth, gender, employment history and/or qualifications;

 We will use the information we collect about you to: